 - Receive an extensive Childhood Apraxia of Speech resource handbook full of techniques, ideas and strategies that you can use immediately

 Practical Ideas and Strategies

-Childhood Apraxia of Speech (CAS) is a complex speech disorder that requires assessment and therapy techniques not needed for other speech disorders.
+Childhood Apraxia of Speech (CAS) is a complex speech disorder that requires assessment and therapy techniques specific to this neurological speech disorder.
 By knowing what to assess and specific procedures for treatment, your students will produce more intelligible speech quicker.

-Margo Kinzer Courter, a highly experienced Speech-Language Pathologist, has specifically designed this live online seminar for SLPs who work with children from preschool through sixth grade.
+MARGO KINZER COURTER, a highly experienced Speech‑Language Pathologist, has specifically designed this seminar for SLPs who work with children from preschool through sixth grade.

 Participants will gain a better understanding of the signs and symptoms of CAS in very young children as well as school-age students.
 Participants will have opportunities to learn multicueing strategies, share ideas with their peers, become familiar with assessment protocols, and practice treatment strategies.
 Most critically, those who attend can feel confident that they are getting the latest, most up‑to‑date, research‑based information on the disorder as outlined by the American Speech‑Language‑Hearing Association (ASHA).

 This one day seminar will help you understand CAS as a motor planning disorder.
-It will provide you with the necessary tools to diagnose and treat this motor speech and can be used in everyday treatment sessions with children with CAS – whether providing in-person or online therapy.
+It will provide you with the necessary tools to diagnose and treat this motor speech and can be used in everyday treatment sessions with children with CAS.

 Ten Key Benefits of Attending